kelsayed/CoreNetLab/TCPPerfLab.md

 For each case of the following, run iperf3 client from n7 to n11 with window size 4K.

-1. Select link between n4 and n5, configure it to have capacity of 10 Mbps with zero loss in both directions.
+a.
+Select link between n4 and n5, configure it to have capacity of 10 Mbps with zero loss in both directions.

-2. Select link between n4 and n5, configure it to have capacity of 3 Mbps with zero loss in both directions.
+b.
+Select link between n4 and n5, configure it to have capacity of 3 Mbps with zero loss in both directions.

-3. Select link between n4 and n5, configure it to have capacity of 10 Mbps with 5% loss in both directions.
+c.
+Select link between n4 and n5, configure it to have capacity of 10 Mbps with 5% loss in both directions.

-4. Select link between n4 and n5, configure it to have capacity of 100 Mbps with 10% loss in both directions.
+d.
+Select link between n4 and n5, configure it to have capacity of 100 Mbps with 10% loss in both directions.

-5. Select link between n4 and n5, configure it to have capacity of 10 Mbps with 1% loss in direction from n4 to n5 and 0% loss in the other direction.
+e.
+Select link between n4 and n5, configure it to have capacity of 10 Mbps with 1% loss in direction from n4 to n5 and 0% loss in the other direction.

-6. Select link between n4 and n5, configure it to have capacity of 10 Mbps with 0% loss in direction from n4 to n5 and 1% loss in the other direction.
+f.
+Select link between n4 and n5, configure it to have capacity of 10 Mbps with 0% loss in direction from n4 to n5 and 1% loss in the other direction.

 ### **Questions**